Juventix Blogs

 Author note

-These tubes should never be used in the production of Platelet Rich Plasma or Platelet Rich Fibrin.
-They are not FDA approved, cause cell death and are toxic to tissues.
-Regeneration is retarded or nonexistent.
-If a malpractice case is ever brought, for any reason, the use of non-approved and potentially toxic, non-FDA approved tubes is a non-defensible position.
+Clinicians should never use these tubes in the production of Platelet Rich Plasma or Platelet Rich Fibrin.
+The FDA has not approved them; they cause cell death and are toxic to tissues.
+These tubes slow or prevent regeneration.
+If a malpractice case arises for any reason, clinicians cannot defend the use of non-approved and potentially toxic, non-FDA approved tubes

 Juventix Regenerative Medical is an industry leader in the regenerative medical field.
-Our Platelet Rich Plasma kits are FDA cleared and manufactured for safety, sterility and effectiveness.
-Our kits are scientifically manufactured to provide a platelet concentrate, devoid of red blood cells with a minimum number of leukocytes that are critical to the regenerative process.
+Our FDA-cleared Platelet Rich Plasma kits are manufactured for safety, sterility, and effectiveness.
+We scientifically manufacture our kits to provide a platelet concentrate, devoid of red blood cells, with a minimum number of leukocytes that are critical to the regenerative process.

 Experience the Juventix difference and grab one PRP kit for just $24.99 using code PRPSample at checkout!

 Juventix Regenerative Medical offers a LED Activator to activate the platelets and begin the regenerative process.
-The activation is a critical step in the release of cytokines, growth factors and bioactive proteins from the alpha granules on the platelets and is accomplished with LED light.
-This negates the use of chemical additives such as Calcium Chloride, Thrombin or Collagen.
-This mode of activation by LED light provides sustained growth factor release versus older methods of activation while adhering to the minimum manipulation standards of the FDA.
+Notably, LED light activates the platelets, triggering the release of cytokines, growth factors, and bioactive proteins from the alpha granules.
+As a result, this eliminates the need for chemical additives such as Calcium Chloride, Thrombin, or Collagen.
+Moreover, this method of LED light activation provides sustained growth factor release compared to older activation techniques, while also adhering to the FDA’s minimum manipulation standards.

 Juventix Regenerative Medical supplies a patented Bio-Incubator to transform the Platelet Rich plasma into and Injectable Platelet Rich Fibrin.
-The Platelet Rich Fibrin, commonly called the “second generation of platelet products” has different cytokines and growth factors than the original PRP.
-These different cytokines provide and anti-inflammatory microenvironment that is critical in the stimulation of regeneration in implant and restorative dentistry.
+The Platelet Rich Fibrin, commonly called the ‘second generation of platelet products,’ has different cytokines and growth factors than the original PRP.
+As a result, these cytokines create an anti-inflammatory microenvironment, which is essential for stimulating regeneration in implant and restorative dentistry.

 RESTORE, REVIVE, REGENERATE- JUVENTIX REGENERATIVE MEDICAL